nostrocket/engine/README.md

 ### Terminology
-**Payload:** A Nostrocket Payload is an independent project within Nostrocket.
-You could fork the entire Nostrocket project, but most people will simply want to create a new Payload instead.
+**Mirv:** A Nostrocket Mirv is an independent project launched using Nostrocket.